Located in the South of Scotland, the Sweetheart Abbey was built in the 13th century. Today the ruins of the church are still standing.

 Its story is about Lady Devorgilla founding this monastery in tribute to her late husband, her sweetheart...

-Below is my guide to plan your visit.
+Below is my guide to plan your visit with tips, map and photos.

 This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.